2023-04-23 04:00:00

 The Dr Avindra Nath, of the National Institute of Neurological Disorders

 “It may be due to a faster return to normal functioning of the immune system, says Dr.r Nat.
 We have the same track for other neurological conditions linked to viruses.
 After the presentation by the three experts, a good part of the twenty pointed questions posed by doctors and researchers in the audience related to these drugs.
-“For example, if we think that molecules of the immune system are attacking certain regions of the brain, we could try drugs that block these molecules,” says Dr.r Nath.
+“For example, if we think that molecules of the immune system are attacking certain regions of the brain, we might try drugs that block these molecules,” says Dr.r Nath.

 And AIDS

-The COVID-19 pandemic is an opportunity to learn more about the neurological impacts of infections affecting organs other than the brain.
-“We have been talking for a long time about cases of dementia associated with AIDS, for example, says Dr.re Thakur.
+The COVID-19 pandemic is an opportunity to learn more regarding the neurological impacts of infections affecting organs other than the brain.
+“We have been talking for a long time regarding cases of dementia associated with AIDS, for example, says Dr.re Thakur.
 But we never had enough cases to study the question.
 With SARS [qui a touché Hong Kong et le Canada en 2003] and MERV, two other diseases caused by coronaviruses, there was talk of brain damage, but there were too few cases to be sure.
 There was no brain autopsy. »

 Multiple sclerosis